 - Please note that the research grant application will ask you to submit a résumé, which you will want to have ready ahead of time.

-To find out more about Summer International Travel Grants, attend one of the following SITG Info Sessions (both sessions will include the same content):
+To find out more about Summer International Travel Grants, attend an SITG Information Session or watch a video recording:

 To read about research projects that have been funded in the past you can search the SITG Evaluations Database by grant title.
 Log in to access the evaluations database.